FinnWilkinson/Systems-and-Software-Securtiy-Project/README.md

 # S3CW
-Repository for Systems and Software Security unit coursework
+Repository for Systems and Software Security unit coursework.
+Included report details the implementation of our linux kernel rootkit, as well as some evaluation and improvements.
+Mark achieved for this unit:

 ## Interacting with the Rootkit